HospitalRun/hospitalrun.io/_posts/2017-05-23-announcing-hospitalrun-1.0.0-beta.markdown

 * Near-complete internationalization (ember-i18n)
 * Repo-enforced code standards (thanks to eslint)
 * Automated integration testing (thanks to Travis CI)
+* Over 1,000 acceptance tests
 * A donated Demo environment (thanks to Microsoft Bizspark)
 * Incredible traceability on the project repository for issues, projects, and code (thanks to GitHub)
-* Over 1,000 acceptance tests (thanks to PhantomJS)

 ## Key Time-saving Features
 _The stuff we're arguably most proud of._